jeffersongt/Deus/README.md

 - It permits you to generate a resource for your [Adonis](https://adonisjs.com/) project based on a configuration file

-- Automated tests generator coming soon

 ## :warning: Requirement

 - [CMake >= 3.17](https://cmake.org/download/)
 - [C++17](https://en.cppreference.com/w/cpp/17)

-- Be aware that the project on which you use Deus should have `lucid/orm` and `bouncer` package configured
+- Be aware that the project on which you use Deus should have [Lucid](https://docs.adonisjs.com/guides/database/introduction), [Bouncer](https://docs.adonisjs.com/guides/authorization) and [Japa/Supertest](https://docs.adonisjs.com/cookbooks/testing-adonisjs-apps#introducing-japa) packages configured

 ## :computer: Usage